VidunderGunder/ml-ady-report/README.md

 Revenue will consist of initial payment of implementation, followed by a period based upkeep subscription.
 Consultation, upgrades and maintenance are done on demand.

+### Pricing

+Pricing can not be properly estimated until the commercial pilot project (phase 6) is completed.
+Material costs will be negligible compared to the implementation.
+Price estimates will be included in the final documentation.

 ## Theory and Key Concepts